 Basic Jailer Course and Training Program Information

 Jailers, commonly known as correctional officers, work in local, state and federal correctional facilities and penitentiaries.
-This article provides a summary of the most popular types of courses and training for those interested in becoming jailers.
+Examine some of the most common types of courses and training for those interested in becoming jailers.

 Courses for prospective jailers are generally found in undergraduate certificate and degree programs in criminal justice or corrections.
 These programs provide individuals with entry-level education in the various duties of the profession.
 Some institutions may also offer graduate-level certificate and degree programs in the field; however, these programs are typically geared towards those wishing to advance their present careers and/or acquire administrative positions.